LawleyFall2017/230-fall2017/projects/project3.md

 # Project 3

 ## Description
-Working as part of a group, you'll design and implement a website, with deliverables for each of the stages we discussed in week 3: strategy, scope, structure, skeleton, and surface.
+Working as part of a group, you'll create a detailed design document for a website, as well as developing and publishing that site.
+I will create a shared, private, GitHub repo for each group.

 ## Deliverables

-### Strategy, Scope, and Structure (Submit to myCourses by 11:59pm on Sunday, 10/15)
+### Roles and Responsibilities (Add to GitHub doc by 11:59pm on Sunday, 10/15)
 Begin by working as a group to determine who will have responsibility for various aspects of the project--who will be responsible for the documentation, the written content on the site, the wireframing, the visual design, the coding?
-Once you've determined individual responsibilities, each person should update their own section of the group's roles & responsibilities document to include that information.
+Once you've determined individual responsibilities, **each person should update their own section** of the Roles-Responsibilities.md document in the group's GitHub repo with their own responsiblities.
+(Do not have one person enter this for everyone in the group; you will not get credit unless you were the one to commit the edit with your responsibilities.)

+### Strategy, Scope, and Structure (Add to GitHub doc by 11:59pm on Sunday, 10/15)
 Determine what the goal of the site will be (what specific problem or user need will you be addressing?), and generate a strategy/scope description reflecting that.
 Working with the content list I provide, generate an information architecture diagram showing how that content will be grouped and organized on your site.
-Include all of that information in a single PDF document that you submit to myCourses.
-It should also be added to the "designdocs" folder in your GitHub repo.
+Include all of that information in the appropriate section of the DesignDoc.md file in your GitHub repo.

-### Skeleton (Submit to myCourses dropbox by 11:59pm on Sunday, 10/22)
+### Skeleton/Wireframes (Add to GitHub doc by 11:59pm on Wednesday, 10/18)
 Create wireframes for each of your major page types (e.g. main/landing page, main category page, individual content page, about page, contact page), showing the basic grid and page layout you plan to use.
 We'll do a brief critique in class, and your group can start on design mockups and code once that's done.
-All of the wireframes should be added to a single PDF document that you upload to myCourses and GitHub.
+Add the wireframe images to your DesignDoc.md file in your group's GitHub repo.

-### Surface (Submit to myCourses dropbox by 11:59pm on Sunday, 10/29)
+### Surface (Add to GitHub doc by 11:59pm on Monday, 10/23)
 Create mockups in Photoshop or another graphics program showing your intended design for the site.
 There should be one mockup for each wireframe you created.
 Once again, we'll do a brief critique in class before you turn them in to myCourses.
-Include all of the mockups in a single PDF document that you upload to myCourses and GitHub.
+Include all of the mockups in a single PDF document called Mockups.pdf that you upload to your group's GitHub repo.

-### Final Site (Posted on Github and on people.rit.edu by Sunday, 11/5)
+### Final Site (Add to GitHub doc and published/linked to on web by 11:59pm on Sunday, 11/5)
 All files for the site must be posted to your shared GitHub repository.
-In addition, each group member must publish the site in their igme230 directory, and link from their classwork page to the final project--you can link to one shared copy, or to your own copy.
-(All copies should be identical; I will pick one person at random and grade the entire group using their version.)
+One group member must also publish the site in their igme230 directory, and all other group members must link to that single published version from their class landing page.

-### Roles & Responsiblities Document
+### Self-Assessment (Add to GitHub doc by 11:59pm on Sunday, 11/5)
-Once the site is complete, each person should update their section of the roles & responsibilities document and describe what their actual contributions to the project were.
+Once the site is complete, each person should update their section of the Roles-Responsibilities.md document to describe what their actual contributions to the project were.
+Did you do all of the things that were assigned to you?
+If not, why not?
+Did you do things that weren't assigned to you?
+If so, why?
+Do you feel that you did the best work that you could?
+I will draw heavily on this self-assessment, as well as the commit history for the website files, when assessing the participation component of your grade.

 ## Page and Content Requirements
 - Landing page named index.html